neondatabase/neon/README.md

 Neon is a serverless open-source alternative to AWS Aurora Postgres.
 It separates storage and compute and substitutes the PostgreSQL storage layer by redistributing data across a cluster of nodes.

 ## Quick start
-[Join the waitlist](https://neon.tech/) for our free tier to receive your serverless postgres instance.
-Then connect to it with your preferred postgres client (psql, dbeaver, etc) or use the online SQL editor.
+Try the [Neon Free Tier](https://neon.tech/docs/introduction/technical-preview-free-tier/) to create a serverless Postgres instance.
+Then connect to it with your preferred Postgres client (psql, dbeaver, etc) or use the online [SQL Editor](https://neon.tech/docs/get-started-with-neon/query-with-neon-sql-editor/).
+See [Connect from any application](https://neon.tech/docs/connect/connect-from-any-app/) for connection instructions.

 Alternatively, compile and run the project [locally](#running-local-installation).